Swingman: Australian football

 In Australian rules football, a swingman is typically a player who can play both in attack and in defence, usually as a key position player.
 Examples include Harry Taylor, Ryan Schoenmakers, Ben Reid and Jarryd Roughead.

 Ice hockey

 In ice hockey, a swingman is a player that could play both defenseman and forward, such as Brent Burns of the San Jose Sharks, Dustin Byfuglien of the Winnipeg Jets, Brendan Smith of the New York Rangers and Calder Cup Champion Paul Bissonnette.

+Association football

+In association football, a swingman is a term used for a versatile player capable of playing multiple roles—such as a winger, wing-back, or central midfielder—often switching positions within a single match.
+Examples of these players include Luca Orellano, Cristiano Ronaldo, and Phil Foden amongst others.